pluralsight/PS-AutoLab-Env/README.md

 ## Windows 10 Remote Server Administration Tools (RSAT)

-A number of lab configurations that include a Windows 10 client will also install RSAT.
+Several lab configurations that include a Windows 10 client will also install RSAT.
 In the past, this has meant trying to install _all_ RSAT features.
 This takes a long time and has caused validation issues.
-Beginning with v4.21.0 of the PSAutlab module, the RSAT configuration and testing will only use a subset of features.
+Beginning with v4.21.0 of the PSAutolab module, the RSAT configuration and testing will only use a subset of features.

 * ActiveDirectory
 * BitLocker